ryankenney/TiltLightBox/Raspberry Pi Setup.md

 Installed OS
 --------------------

-I just loaded the Pi with the basic Raspian image.
+I just loaded the Pi with the basic NOOBS Raspian image.

 Enabled SPI and I2C Kernel Modules
 --------------------